sand3rs0n-zz/COP4600-UnixShell/README.md

 wildcard matching
 alias executes
 | piping parses string and executes first command only
+| piping only works for base case: cd, ls, printenv
 background processing.
-We think this is complete.
-We arent sure.
+Works for base case setenv, unsetenv, background process requires you to hit enter after it finishes to register.

 How to run
-type    make    command line, compiles and runs ignore warnings
+type    make    in command line, compiles and runs ignore warnings

 How to use File I/O
 < (filename here)

+If an error appears when you typed it with proper syntax, type it again.
+Some errors are false flags, and they require two inputs to work.